Coleridge-Initiative-org/adrf-userdocs/docs/_source/export_of_results/submission.rst

 Download Approved Export
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Now the export was submitted and is in line for disclosure review.
-During the disclosure review ARDF staffs makes sure that all the output you wnat to export does not re-identify a single data entity and is prepared according to the export guidelines.
-The ARDF will be in touch with you and send you a download link if your export is approved.
-If your export is not approved ADRF staff will reach out to you and let you know what you need to change to get your export approved.
+Now the export has been submitted and is in line for disclosure review.
+During the disclosure review, ADRF staff makes sure that all the output you want to export does not re-identify a single data entity and is prepared according to the export guidelines.
+The ADRF will be in touch with you and send you a download link if your export is approved.
+If your export is not approved, ADRF staff will reach out to you and let you know what you need to change to get your export approved.
 The export request will be protected and you can not make any changes to this export request.
 If you need more output you need to submit a new export request.

 We will try to make export turnaround as fast as possible, but in order to do that, it will be necessary to keep the number of the export requests at a minimum.